TheNoeTrevino/no-hope/README.md

 # How to get started

 Do not run this on your actual machine in a random directory!
+It will encrypt anything that is not a directory and its kind of annoying to fix sometimes. (speaking from the experience of messing it up like 10 times in a row)

 You will also need to install python, which is very easy with linux, I think.

-Clone the repository:
+### Clone the repository:
 ```
 git clone https://github.com/TheNoeTrevino/no-hope.git
 ```
-I would prefer if we made branches and pull requests so things are easier to manage in the long run
+I would personally prefer if we made branches and pull requests so things are easier to manage in the long run, but we can talk about this.

 ## Usage

 Make a file called key.txt in the same directory the script is.
 It would look something like this:

 no-hope (folder)
-| decrypt.py
+| decrypt.py<br>
-| encrypt.py
+| encrypt.py<br>
-| key.txt
+| key.txt<br>
-| text.txt
+| text.txt<br>
 |_

 Make a file as a test, in this case test.txt, and fill it with some text, here is an example command: